Holy Crown of Hungary

 LocationMattsee, Austria

 The enamels on the crown are mainly or entirely Byzantine work, presumed to have been made in Constantinople in the 1070s.
-The crown was presented by the Byzantine Emperor Michael VII Doukas to King Géza I of Hungary; both are depicted and named in Greek on enamel plaques in the lower crown.
+The crown was presented by the Byzantine Emperor Michael VII Doukas to the King Géza I of Hungary; both are depicted and named in the Greek language on enamel plaques in the lower crown.

 Tags Memorial